• Skip to main content

 If the defendant has already been through the juvenile justice system for the same offense, then the CPS case may be dismissed.
 This is because the juvenile justice system is designed to address these types of offenses.
 If the defendant has already been through this process, then it is unlikely that CPS will take any action.

-How to get a cps case dismissed
+Get a cps case dismissed

 It is common for CPS cases to be dismissed for a variety of reasons.
 Some common grounds for dismissal include: